In this FDD Talk post, you’ll learn the following:

 - Section I – Background information on the Ben’s Soft Pretzels franchise opportunity, including relevant news updates

-- Section V – Presentation and analysis of Ben’s Soft Pretzels’ financial performance representations, based on Item 19 of the company’s 2020 FDD, including information on the:
+- Section V – Presentation and analysis of Ben’s Soft Pretzels financial performance representations, based on Item 19 of the company’s 2021 FDD, including information on the:

-- 2019 actual and average gross sales for the 60 franchised Ben’s Soft Pretzels stores that were open and operated for at least one year as of the end of 2019, by venue type (mall, stand alone, Walmart, Meijer, venue, mobile)
+- 2020 actual and average gross sales for the 8 single-store operators, 6 single-store operators with mobile/venue, 4 multi-store operators, 9 multi-store operators with mobile/venue, and 5 mobile/venue only operators of franchised Ben’s Soft Pretzels stores that were open and operated at least one year as of the end of 2020

-- 2019 actual and average gross sales for the 9 company-owned Ben’s Soft Pretzels stores that were open and operated for at least one year as of the end of 2019, by venue type (mall, Walmart, Meijer, venue, mobile)
+- 2020 actual and average gross sales for the 7 company-owned Ben’s Soft Pretzels stores that were open and operated for at least one year as of the end of 2020

 Section I – Background Information

 15 Things You Need to Know About the Ben’s Soft Pretzels Franchise